 The good news is that the schools want to make a good impression as well.

-Here’s what you can do before, during, and after the college fair to get the most out of your time.
+Here’s what students can do before, during, and after the college fair to get the most out of their time.

 Before the College Fair: Set the Stage

 Some prospective students don’t think at all about the impression they will make at the fair.

-Make sure that your dress, demeanor, and approach all display you as an ideal student for each school
+Make sure that your dress, demeanor, and approach all display you as an ideal student for each school.

 Also, don’t focus so much on impressing the representative that you don’t find out what you need to know about the college.

 Here are some things to do to get ready before the college fair arrives: